-We hear about cyber and network security in the news all the time.
+We hear about information and network security in the news all the time.
 The most recent drama covers the threats against our technology infrastructures around the world but what exactly is network security?
-Am I safe?
+Are you safe?
 Who are the virtual soldiers that are leading the charge to keep these predators at bay?

 Network security is a term that describes the policies and procedures implemented by a network administrator to avoid exploitation, modification, unauthorized access, or refusal of the network and resources.
 The networks are comprised of “nodes” or “client” terminals, servers and host computers that are linked together by private or public communication systems.